Eelco Gelling

-Eelco Gelling (born 12 June 1946) is a Dutch blues guitarist.
+Eelco Gelling (born 12 June 1946) is a Dutch blues rock guitarist.
 Gelling played with Cuby + Blizzards (which he co-founded together with Harry Muskee) until 1976.

 Cuby + Blizzards (1966–1974)

 Cuby + Blizzards (C+B) was founded by Eelco Gelling and Harry Muskee in 1964.
 Their first single was released in 1965 followed by a string of albums starting in 1966.
 During his time with Cuby + Blizzards the band became famous in Holland, Germany and the UK.

 They played, recorded and toured with Eddie Boyd, Van Morrison and Alexis Korner.
-In 1966 they toured with John Mayall and when Mayall came over to the Netherlands to stay for a couple of days, he asked Gelling to join the Bluesbreakers.
-Gelling did not agree and stayed with Cuby + Blizzards.
+In 1966 they toured with John Mayall and when Mayall came to the Netherlands to stay for a couple of days, he asked Gelling to join the Bluesbreakers.
+Gelling declined and stayed with Cuby + Blizzards.

 The 1969 album Appleknockers Flophouse is considered one of the greatest Dutch Blues albums.
-The guitar work rivals that of many great players like Eric Clapton, Peter Green and Mick Taylor.
+The guitar work is comparable to that of contemporaries like Eric Clapton, Peter Green and Mick Taylor.

 The band recorded their last album in 1974, named Het Afscheidsconcert (The Farewell Concert).
-Harry Muskee and Eelco formed Red, White 'n Blue but after two singles and an album reunited with Herman Brood in 1976 for a short period to record two more Cuby albums Kid Blue and Old times, Good times.
-In the early 1990s C+B was re-formed this time without Gelling.
+Harry Muskee and Eelco formed Red, White 'n Blue but after two singles and an album reunited with Herman Brood in 1976 for a short period to record two more Cuby albums, Kid Blue and Old times, Good times.
+In the early 1990s C+B was re-formed, this time without Gelling.

-Golden Earring (1977-1979)
+Golden Earring (1976-1979)

-In 1977, he joined Golden Earring who he played with for several years.
+In 1976, Gelling joined Golden Earring, with whom he played with for several years.
 He first appeared as a fully fledged member on "Contraband" (released in the U.S. under the title "Mad Love").
 Eelco's haunting slide work is highlighted on the tracks "Sueleen" and "Bombay".
-While out on tour the group recorded their first live album "Golden Earring Live".
-Eelco helps the group deliver many of their classics including an extended version of the group's smash hit "Radar Love".
+While out on tour the group recorded their first live album, "Golden Earring Live," which included an extended version of the group's hit "Radar Love".
 Gelling also plays on the group's "Grab it for a Second" album.
-During a tour in the United States he left the band; after discussions about musical style and after his favorite guitar (a Gibson Les Paul) was stolen from a cab in New York, he quit Golden Earring and went back to the Netherlands.
+During a tour in the United States, he left the band.
+After discussions about differences in musical style and after his favorite guitar (a Gibson Les Paul) was stolen from a cab in New York, he quit Golden Earring and went back to the Netherlands.

 80's and 90's

-When Eelco returned to Holland, Harry Muskee asked him to join the Muskee Gang, during a recording session Eelco was fired and left for The Hague to join the Freelance band.
+When Eelco returned to Holland, Harry Muskee asked him to join the Muskee Gang.
+During a recording session, Eelco was fired and left for The Hague to join the Freelance band.

 He played in several bands and after a few years started his own, the Eelco Gelling Band.